-This report contains the proceedings of the Africa & Mediterranean area workshop on "RDI International Cooperation development for tackling global water challenges" that took place in Tangier (Morocco) on the 31st of March 2017.
-The event gathered 37 participants, representatives of research funding agencies from Sub-Saharan countries, Mediterranean European countries and South and East Mediterranean countries, representatives of International initiatives in the water sector, as well as Water JPI Governing Board members and Water JPI partners.
+This report contains the proceedings of the Africa/Mediterranean workshop on "RDI International Cooperation development for tackling global water challenges" that took place in Tangier (Morocco) on the 31st of March 2017.
+The event gathered 37 participants, representatives of research funding agencies from five Sub-Saharan countries (Burkina Faso, Ghana, Ivory Coast, Senegal and South Africa), five Mediterranean European countries (France, Greece, Italy, Slovenia, and Spain) and five South and East Mediterranean countries (Egypt, Jordan, Morocco, Tunisia and Turkey) representatives of International initiatives in the water sector (ERANETMED, LEAP-Agri, ARIMNet2, PRIMA, CIHEAM-IAM, SEMIDE) as well as Water JPI Governing Board members and Water JPI partners.

-The main objectives were to identify the challenges and opportunities for international cooperation, focusing on: (i) challenges for multilateral cooperation and (ii) solutions for better cooperation for jointly tackling global challenges through common innovative solutions and new sources of knowledge.
+The main objectives were to identify the challenges for multilateral cooperation and opportunities of international cooperation, focusing on: (i) challenges for multilateral cooperation and (ii) solutions for better cooperation for jointly tackling global challenges through common innovative solutions and new sources of knowledge.

-Attendees exchanged on main challenges for collaborating with Europe; and the JPIs in particular; the interaction between the Water JPI and the Partnership for Research and Innovation in the Mediterranean Area (PRIMA); the identification of common priorities; aligning national programmes; joining forces on structural challenges; and tools for multilateral cooperation.
+Attendees exchanged on main challenges for collaborating with Europe; and the JPIs in particular; the interaction between the Water JPI and PRIMA; the identification of common priorities; aligning national programmes; joining forces on structural challenges; and tools for multilateral cooperation.